 Marshall’s illustrious career spans five decades.
 After he graduated with a BFA from Otis Art Institute in 1978, he began showing regularly on the West Coast, and in 1993 had his first solo show at Jack Shainman Gallery.
 In 1994 his first traveling exhibition, Telling Stories, opened at the Cleveland Museum of Art.
 It would be followed by many more, from the historically minded Mementos that originated at the Renaissance Society in Chicago, to Along The Way, which opened at the Camden Arts Center in London in 2005.

 In the past decade, Marshall has had two major touring exhibitions.
 In 2016, the Museum of Contemporary Art in Chicago opened Mastry, a retrospective that traveled to the Metropolitan Museum of Art in New York and the Museum of Contemporary Art in Los Angeles.
 This exhibition followed an equally prestigious 2013-2014 European survey that traveled to the Museum van Hedendaagse Kunst Antwerpen, Belgium, the Kunsthal Charlottenborg, Copenhagen, and then was simultaneously on view at Antoni Tapies Foundation, Barcelona and Museo Nacional Centro de Arte Reina Sofía, Madrid.
 In 2012 he had a solo exhibition at the Vienna Secession and in 2013 a solo show at the National Gallery in Washington, DC.
 Marshall has participated in numerous group exhibitions, biennials and public commissions.
 He was featured in the Venice Bienniale (2003 and 2015), the Carnegie International (1999 and 2018), and Documenta 12 (1997 and 2007).
 In 1997 he was awarded a MacArthur Grant.
-The National Cathedral in Washington, DC is currently working with Marshall to create two new stained glass windows.
+In 2023 The National Cathedral in Washington, DC unveiled their commission of two new stained glass windows by the artist.

 Marshall is included in numerous public collections including the Art Institute of Chicago, IL; Birmingham Museum of Art, AL; the Crystal Bridges Museum of American Art; Harvard Art Museum, MA; Los Angeles County Museum of Art, CA; the Ludwig Museum, Cologne; the Metropolitan Museum of Art, NY; the Museum of Contemporary Art, Chicago, IL; the Museum of Modern Art, NY; the National Gallery of Art, Washington, DC; San Francisco Museum of Modern Art, CA; the Studio Museum in Harlem, NY; the Tate Modern, London; the Whitney Museum of American Art, NY; and the Yale University Art Gallery, CT.